smschm/gtgm/protocol-spec.md

 The XML-RPC functions that the GM will call and the PCs expected response are:

+### `ping`

+A ping.
+Returning True indicates your PC is active; any other response or any error will cause the PC to not be considered for gameplay selection.
+This is separate from `startGame` since `startGame` indicates the potential beginning of a gameplay, whereas `ping` may be called many times without an impending game.

+**Parameters:** None

+**Response:** True

 ### `startGame`

 Signals the PC that the GM would like to begin a game.